karlospn/mytechramblings-site-source-code/content/about.md

 ---

+Greetings!
-Hello!
-I'm a software engineer specialized and sometimes I like to write about some randoms things.
+I'm a software engineer specialized in .NET and sometimes I like to write about some techie randoms things.